The Best Regidrago VSTAR Deck List and Guide

 If you like decks that are pretty uncomplicated in how they set up, then you’ll love Regidrago.
 You don’t need to worry much about how many Pokemon you have in play turn one as you mostly just need two Regidrago V.

 Beyond that, you’re going to want to use Squawkabilly’s ability turn one on most games.
 This helps thin your deck and get key cards into the discard.
-Unlike other decks that need to be careful about what gets discarded, this is less of an issue with Regidrago as its Legacy Star ability makes it possible to bring back any two cards into your hand.
+Unlike other decks that need to be careful about what gets discarded, this is less of an issue with Regidrago as its Legacy Star Ability makes it possible to bring back any two cards into your hand.

 Regidrago VSTAR deck – supporting Pokemon

 We’ll look at each of your Dragon type attackers in a moment, but first lets take a look at your supporting Pokemon.
+These Pokemon are vital to your strategy for both their energy acceleration capabilities and draw support.
+As Regidrago doesn’t have either of these natively, you’ll need these key Pokemon in order to win.

 Teal Mask Ogerpon ex